limonsafayet/Web-Scraping-in-Python/README.md

 ### In indeed.py

 Here from (https://www.indeed.com) job post data are scraped.
 First, enter the job name and location into the input box and click the search button using selenium.
-Then grabs the HTML of each posting and scraped those data also stores those data into Scraped-Data folder in CSV format.
+Then grabs the HTML of each posting and scraped those data.
+Then sort those data by Date also stores those data into Scraped-Data folder in CSV format.